nopSolutions/nopCommerce-Docs/en/getting-started/admin-area-overview.md

 ![Sidebar](_static/admin-area-overview/Sidebar.png)

 The sidebar is placed on the left of each page in the administration area.
-It allows you to navigate through nopCommerce administrator’s functionality.
+It allows you to navigate through nopCommerce administrator's functionality.

 The sidebar can be easily collapsed by clicking the “hamburger” icon next to the logo ![dashboard2](_static/admin-area-overview/dashboard2.png)